SHAREHOLDER ALERT: Levi & Korsinsky Notifies FMC Corporation(FMC) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in FMC Corporation ("FMC" or the "Company") (NYSE: FMC ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in FMC Corporation ("FMC" or the "Company") (NYSE: FMC) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of FMC investors who were adversely affected by alleged securities fraud between February 9, 2022 and October 30, 2023.
 Follow the link below to get more information and be contacted by a member of our team: